 1> else if a CSI-RS is selected above and an association between PRACH occasions and CSI-RSs is configured:

-2> determine the next available PRACH occasion from the PRACH occasions corresponding to the selected CSI-RS.
+2> determine the next available PRACH occasion from the PRACH occasions corresponding to the selected CSI-RS (the MAC entity may take into account the possible occurrence of measurement gaps when determining the next available PRACH occasion corresponding to the selected CSI-RS).

 1> else:

-2> determine the next available PRACH occasion.
+2> determine the next available PRACH occasion (the MAC entity may take into account the possible occurrence of measurement gaps when determining the next available PRACH occassion).

+1> determine the TX beam for this random access preamble transmission

 1> perform the Random Access Preamble transmission procedure (see subclause 5.1.3).